Eleanor Duckworth: The developmentalist tradition

 Within teacher education in the United States in the twentieth century, Duckworth's contributions relate to a progressive or developmentalist approach.
-The idea of a teacher acting as a researcher is embraced by the following four traditions of reflective teaching practice: academic, social efficiency, developmentalist and social reconstructivist.
-The developmentalist tradition considers that the teacher is both a practitioner and a researcher: "The teacher as researcher strand of this tradition has emphasized the need to foster the teacher's experimental attitude toward practice and to help teachers initiate and sustain ongoing inquiries in their own classroom" (Zeichner, 1992, p.
+The idea of a teacher acting as a researcher is embraced by four traditions of reflective teaching practice: academic, social efficiency, developmentalist and social reconstructivist.
+The developmentalist tradition considers that the teacher is both a practitioner and a researcher.
+(Zeichner, 1992, p.
 165).

-Duckworth (2006, p. xiii) wrote in her book The Having of Wonderful Ideas that she built her developmental approach on two foundations very powerful to her:
+Duckworth (2006, p. xiii) wrote in her book The Having of Wonderful Ideas that she built her developmental approach on two foundations very powerful to her.